Skip to main content

 For more information on specific social programs within the Netherlands, visit the official UWV website.

-Do EOR providers offer other types of global HR services?
+Do EOR providers in the Netherlands offer other global HR services?

-Yes, many service providers in this space also offer professional employer organization services (also known as PEO services), as well as cross-border payroll services.
+Many service providers in this space also offer professional employer organization services (also known as PEO services), as well as global payroll services.

 What are some of the consequences of non-compliance?